ArmsTech/udacity/item_catalog/README.md

 Tech Quote (TQ) hosts technology-related quotes, specifically quotes relating to programming languages.
-The TQ application meets all requirements for project 3 by implementing the following pages and features:
+The TQ application meets all requirements for the Item Catalog project by implementing the following:

+* JSON API endpoint at `quote/api/v1/quotes`
+* Data is read from a PostgreSQL database using SQLAlchemy
+* Forms exist for adding/editing data with validation and CSRF protection with WTForms
+* Data created by a user can can be deleted by (only) that user as a POST request and with CSRF protection
 * OAuth2 login via GitHub
+* Code is well organized and self-documenting adhering to both PEP8 and PEP257

-The following extensions, tools, and patterns were leveraged:
+The following Flask extensions and patterns were leveraged:

+* Flask-Assets
+* Flask-Login
-* Flask-Migrate (alembic) to manage database migrations
+* Flask-Migrate
+* Flask-Script
+* Flask-SQLAlchemy
+* Flask-Uploads
+* Flask-WTF

+* Packages
+* Blueprints
+* Application factory
+* View decorators (login & template rendering)
+* Template inheritance
+* Message flashing
+* Custom error pages

 Requirements
 ------------